roman-milk/roman-milk.github.io/the-hard-bodys-continuing-education.md

+ 02Page 3

+===

- 02Page 3 ****** The Hard Body's Continuing Education Ch.
-02 ****** bydlsloan© The two columns from the front looped around her neck to connect to the back string.
+The two columns from the front looped around her neck to connect to the back string.
 Each front string had a metallic gold hoop at the end, about the size of a 50-cent piece.
 The string coming up her back had a metal clasp on the end that opened and closed much like the clasp of a necklace.
 Both rings from the front attached to the clasp on the back, completing the sling loop.

  Because the material was so stretchy and because Sam had ordered two sizes too small, the suit clung to her, pressing tightly against her flesh in the few areas where it actually made contact -- her tits, her pussy and her shoulders.
 Her nipples poked out through the holes in the netting and her ass was completely visible.
 Only her pussy was covered with any degree of effectiveness.